Biases in galaxy spectral analysis from strong lensing differential magnification effect and correction methods: Corrected intrinsic source properties

 Comparison between the two groups of mock systems in Fig.\,\ref{Fig8_Rec_MC_props} and Fig.\,\ref{Fig9_Rec_MC_BPT} shows that the biases are much stronger in the `close’ systems, which consists with the fact that a larger part of the source galaxy is close to the caustics and strongly lensed in these systems.
 We find the same result as Section \ref{sec5.1:correct_particular_system} that spectral properties like stellar metallicity, age and emission line ratios cannot be corrected using average magnification factor.
 In the `close’ systems, ray-tracing method works much better than the average magnification factor in correcting all of the source spectral properties studied here.
 However, the performance of ray-tracing method become much worse in the `far’ systems and it also involves extra biases in the corrected source spectral properties, such as stellar age and emission line ratios as shown in the figures.

 We attribute the poor performance of ray-tracing method in the `far’ systems to the inaccuracy of best-fit lens model.
+From simulation data, we have verified that the density profile of the selected lens galaxy can be well described by an SIE model.
 Owing to different source positions, in `close' systems the central bulge in source galaxy forms luminous arc-shaped images after being lensed and imposes tight constraints on lens model, while only the fainter disc gets strongly lensed for sources further away.
-As a result, the lens model for the `far’ systems are less well constrained, resulting in extra biases in subsequent correction procedures.
+As a result, the lens model for the `far’ systems are less constrained and significantly affected by parameter degeneracies, resulting in extra biases in subsequent correction procedures.
 The comparison between `far’ and `close’ systems here indicates the importance of accurate lens modeling to the faithful correction of biases.
 Therefore, when dealing with strong lensing systems in real observations, it is necessary to include more constraints, such as imaging or dynamics of the foreground lens galaxy, into lens modeling to break the degeneracy between different parameters.